Alexander-wu/Alexander-wu.github.io/_pages/about.md

   <!-- BIOGRAPHY (完全保留原话) -->
   <div class="section-title">Biography</div>
   <div class="bio-text">
-    I am about to embark on a new research journey and life at the School of Computer Science, Carnegie Mellon University (CMU), and i select to quit Tsinghua University.
+    I am about to embark on a new research journey and life at the School of Computer Science, Carnegie Mellon University (CMU).
   </div>
   <div class="bio-text">
     My previous work was rooted in Scientific Computing (AI for Science), particularly in deep learning for physical simulations.
 Currently, I am transitioning my research focus toward LLM Post-training and the development of Autonomous Agents in scientific domains.